 Robert Dellavalle MD, PhD, MSPH

-Professor, University of Colorado, Anschutz Medical Campus, and Chief of Dermatology - Rocky Mountain Regional VA Medical Center
+Professor, University of Colorado, Anschutz Medical Campus, and Chief of Dermatology - Rocky Mountain Regional VA Medical Center (USA)

 Editorial Board Members/Section Editors: